openNDS/openNDS/docs/source/config.rst

 If set, this is the remote fully qualified domain name (FQDN) of the FAS.

-The protocol must NOT be prepended to the FQDN (ie http:// or https://).
+The protocol must NOT be prepended to the FQDN (i.e. http:// or https://).

 To prevent CPD or browser security errors NDS prepends the required http:// or https:// before redirection, depending upon the fas_secure_enabled option.